Your Journey Starts Here

 Judicial Clerkships

-Law Clerk to Judge Anthony Scirica, U.S. Court of Appeals for the Third Circuit (2019-2020);
+Law Clerk to Judge Daniel A. Bress on the U.S. Court of Appeals for the Ninth Circuit;

-Law Clerk to J. Harvie Wilkinson III , U.S. Court of Appeals for the Fourth Circuit (2020-2021);
+Law Clerk to Judge Kent A. Jordan of the U.S. Court of Appeals for the Third Circuit

-Center for Asian Law
+Center for Ethics and the Rule of Law

 Center for Tax Law & Policy